vg1u23/Code-for-Bioinformatic-study/lecture.md

   ```

-Then we can export these files - first the feature table, which we’ll export and then convert from .biom format to .txt format:
+5. Exporting: Then we can export these files - first the feature table, which we’ll export and then convert from .biom format to .txt format:

 ```
 qiime tools export \